Holly Black: The Folk of the Air

 The Cruel Prince, first book of The Folk of the Air published in 2017, was critically acclaimed and nominated for the Locus Award and the Lodestar Award.
 The sequel, The Wicked King (2018), debuted at the No. 1 position of the New York Times Bestseller List and was also nominated for the Lodestar Award.
 The Queen of Nothing released in November 2019.
 With that release the series debuted at No. 3 on the New York Times Bestseller List.

 Black was interviewed regarding the Folk of the Air series for an article in the March 2024 issue of BookPage magazine before the publication of her 2024 novel The Prisoner's Throne.
 She discussed the themes of the series with interviewer Jessica Peng.
 When asked whether or not she anticipated writing the Stolen Heir duology after the Folk of the Air series was published, Black replied, "When I got to Queen of Nothing, I realized I wanted to write about Oak and Suren at some point in the future...
 I don't think knowing that I wanted to revisit those characters changed the course of anything in the Folk of the Air books, but perhaps I did think of them a little more because of it".

+The Charlatan Duology

+Book of Night', published by Tor Books in 2022, was Black's first foray into adult fantasy.
+Generally well received both critically and commercially, the novel won a Dragon Award the same year.
+The sequel and final book in the duology, Thief of Night, was released in 2025.

 Standalones

 A standalone novel, The Coldest Girl in Coldtown, was released by Little, Brown and Company in September 2013.
 Black published a short story of the same name in the vampire anthology The Eternal Kiss: 13 Vampire Tales of Blood and Desire.
 The Coldest Girl in Coldtown was an Andre Norton Award finalist in 2013.

 Doll Bones was published in May 2013, and was awarded a Newbery Medal and a Mythopoeic Award.

 The Darkest Part of the Forest was published in 2015.

-Her first adult fiction novel Book of Night was released in May 2022 by Tor Books.

 Black has also written dozens of short works and co-edited at least three anthologies of speculative fiction.